 A survey of our graduates indicated that they were employed in a diverse selection of jobs including: Counselor in an urban American Indian Mental Health Center; Quality Assurance Coordinator/Psychiatric Treatment Unit; Program Director/Outreach Program; Director, Geriatric Day Treatment Program; Child Development Counselor II; Coordinator, Alcohol and Drug Abuse Program; Therapist for Eating Disorders; Out-patient Therapist; Counselor, Outpatient in Drug and Alcohol Treatment; University Instructor; Caseworker III; Crisis Counseling with Adolescents and Families; Director, Community Services; Outpatient Therapist and Children’s Day Treatment; Counselor, Adult Treatment Center; Mental Health Specialist/ Psychiatric Treatment, and Director of a tribal community services agency.
 Graduate students from our program also have been successful in Ph.D. programs at various universities.

-A statistics and design course is required.
-In addition, the following courses are strongly recommended: personality or abnormal; social or developmental; two courses from learning, perception, sensation, motivation and physiological; a course in history and systems of psychology or a course in the philosophy of science.
+A psychology statistics and design course is required.
+In addition, the following courses are strongly recommended: personality or abnormal; social or developmental; two courses from learning, motivation, cognition, and neuroscience; a course in history and systems of psychology or a course in the philosophy of science.

-The Department of Psychology Graduate Student handbook presents comprehensive information about each of the three graduate programs.
+The Graduate Counseling Programs Student handbook presents comprehensive information about the counseling programs.
 The Handbook includes information about academic requirements, goals and objectives of the programs, teaching assistantships, scholarship standards, thesis requirements, comprehensive examinations, registration and enrollment, internships, diversity recruitment policy, National Counselor Examination, Academic Grievance Policy and Procedures, and other important information.